m0nkeyplay/TenableIOTags/README.md

 These tags are an elusive thing promised by SEs for a while now and I found a use for them, when they work.

-Using some of the workbench API calls this will pull down assets based on a predefined tag and vulnerabilites associated with it.
+Using some of the workbench API calls this will pull down asset data based on a predefined tag and vulnerabilites associated with it.

 This script only requires keys (so access to the data) and requests.
 No other modules are required.